Coors strike and boycott: Hispanic and African American groups

 Starting in 1966, the Colorado chapter of the Hispanic veterans' organization American GI Forum, along with the Denver-based group Crusade for Justice, initiated a boycott against Coors due to the company's discrimination against Mexican Americans.
-Specifically, they cited the fact that Hispanic workers constituted only a small fraction of the total employees at Coors, with only 27 of the 1,330 employees in 1968 being Mexican Americans (approximately 2 percent of Coors' total workforce).
+Specifically, they cited the fact that Hispanic workers constituted only a small fraction of the total employees at Coors, with only 27 of the 1,330 employees in 1968 being Mexican Americans (approximately 2 percent of Coors' total workforce, compared to 15-20% of the population statewide).
 Additionally, many of the jobs held by Hispanic employees at Coors were menial labor positions.
 Women also constituted a very small portion of Coors' workforce, with only 56 women (44 of whom were white) working for the company in 1967.
 In August 1970, the Colorado Civil Rights Commission found the company guilty of firing a worker due to his race.
 The commission ultimately ruled against the company on two separate occasions in the early 1970s for discriminating against African American workers.
 A September 1975 complaint filed by the Equal Employment Opportunity Commission (EEOC) alleged that almost all of the African Americans and Mexican Americans at Coors worked in unskilled or semiskilled positions and that almost all of the women were employed in either office or service positions, or as clerical workers.
 That month, the EEOC filed a lawsuit against the company with the United States District Court for the District of Colorado, with the company settling out of court in 1977.

 In addition to employment discrimination, Hispanic activists also singled out Joseph Coors' actions while university regent and the Coors family's response to the Delano grape strike.
 During the strike and associated boycott, which had been organized by the United Farm Workers, the Coors family supported non-union grape growers, and the Crusade for Justice's newspaper El Gallo published images reportedly showing Coors trucks being used to transport grapes harvested by non-union farmers to markets.
 In 1969, 43 students at Southern Colorado State College protested Coors by blocking people at a local pub from ordering Coors beer.
 15 of the students were arrested, and the college later filed a restraining order against the protestors.
 The same year, the boycott grew nationwide, with the national chapter of the American GI Forum instituting a boycott against Coors.
 This action was supported by several other national organizations representing Hispanics and Mexican Americans, including the Mexican American Youth Organization and the Raza Unida Party.
 Representatives from the American GI Forum had several meetings with William Coors during this time to address the issues they were protesting, but the discussions proved fruitless.